chinh1809z/Job-Level-Classification/README.md

 may belong to different career-level categories.

-This suggests that some classification errors are caused not only by model limitations, but also by ambiguity between the career-level labels themselves.
+This suggests that some errors are caused not only by model limitations, but also by ambiguity between the career-level labels themselves.

 Notebook: